Almarranz/KMOS_reduction/README.md

 There are two differents epochs, that esoReflex combine in a simgle block (COMBINE_obs).

 ### WARNING!
-I have added at some point on my life a fits file called RESPONSE_KKK.fits.
+I have added at some point in my life a fits file called RESPONSE_KKK.fits.
 It seems that you need this file for the pipeline yield the results flux calibrated.
-I dont remember how I ended up with this conclusio or where this file was located.
+I dont remember how I ended up with this conclusion or where this file was located.

 Afeter visiting CAB in Madrid we made some changes in the pipe line configuration:
 > We ara going to use the standard star for the teluric correction